crawles/automl_service/README.md

 # AutoML Service

-Deploy a automated machine learning pipeline as a service using Flask.
+Deploy an automated machine learning pipeline as a service using Flask.